STEP 1: Attend a Study Abroad 101 Workshop

 - Please start the course substitution process immediately after you decide on a program

 - The process can take over one quarter and should be completed prior to departure.

 - If you have questions about which classes to take abroad or which classes will substitute, please make an appointment with a Study Abroad Peer Advisor at Orfalea Student Services.

 - Course descriptions are required for each course you submit a substitution form for.
-Please print out course descriptions and bring them with you to your appointment.
+Please have course descriptions readily available in your appointment.

-- GE Credit: Bring the course description to the Cal Poly International Center (Building 52, Room E32) and fill out a Study Abroad GE Substitution Petition Form.
+- GE Credit: Provide the Cal Poly International Center with the course description and fill out a Study Abroad GE Substitution Petition Form.

 HOW should you finance your trip?

 To view the extensive list of available scholarships offered through the International Center, please visit abroad.calpoly.edu under “Financial Aid & Scholarship.”
 Read through the information thoroughly and check what types of Financial Aid and scholarships are available for the program you are considering.
 The International Center staff and Financial Aid office can help get you on the right track once you pick a program and determine your Financial Aid eligibility.